-Slides used in class and links to the required and optional reading and video materials for the course are available on the cuLearn pages.
+Slides used in class and links to the readings and videos for the course are available on the cuLearn pages.
 I suggest you scan the available material before the lectures, and then read it again, after the lectures.
 You will spend a lot of time reading.
 There are also videos to help you learn about science and technology.
 I suggest you watch them, they will help you.

-See the Lecture Schedule for the detailed schedule of lectures, topics, readings, test dates, and assignment due dates.
+See the Lecture Schedule for details on lectures topics, readings, test dates, and assignment due dates.